-If the campus must close, delay opening, or restrict access to the building because of an emergency, the district will also alert the community through the school website at: http://www.westrusk.esc7.net.
+If the campus must close, delay opening, or restrict access to the building because of an emergency, the district will also alert the community on the school website at www.westrusk.esc7.net.

-[See Automated Emergency Communications on page 43.]
+[See Automated Emergency Communications.]

 SAT, ACT, and Other Standardized Tests